breadcat/blog.minskio.co.uk/content/reading-list.md

 </ul>
 </details>

-To keep the page somewhat manageable, I've collapsed the list by years:
+To keep the page somewhat manageable, I've collapsed the lists by years:

 <details><summary>2021</summary>
 <ul>